 One of the most essential functions of science academies has always been the publication of scientific research.
-The Finnish Academy of Science and Letters has four scientific publication series.
+Since its establishment, the Finnish Academy of Science and Letters has engaged in publishing activities.

-Publications (except Mathematica Dissertationes) have received a subsidy for scientific publishing granted by the Ministry of Education and Culture from the proceeds of Veikkaus and distributed by the Federation of Finnish Learned Societies.
+The publishing activities have been supported financially by the Ministry of Education and Culture from the proceeds of Veikkaus and distributed by the Federation of Finnish Learned Societies.

 In addition, the Academy publishes the Yearbook.

-The publications of the Finnish Academy of Science and Letters are available at Tiedekirja.
+The publications of the Finnish Academy of Science and Letters are available at bookstore Tiedekirja.

 Snellmaninkatu 13, 00170 Helsinki, Finland

 AASF Chemica 253 (.pdf) - Harju Mauno: Transition path selection between ammonium nitrate solid phases IV, III and II.
 1994.